bitrise-io/devcenter/_articles/en/infrastructure/customisable-enterprise-build-platforms.md

 - VPN
 title: Customizable enterprise build platforms
 redirect_from: []
-summary: Using a custom enterprise build platform means running your Bitrise builds on virtual machines (VM) dedicated and specifically configured to your needs.
+description: Using a custom enterprise build platform means running your Bitrise builds on virtual machines (VM) dedicated and specifically configured to your needs.
 menu:
   infrastructure-main: